 Hewlett Packard has reduced the carbon footprint of the plastic in its printer cartridges by 33 percent by switching to what it calls a “closed loop” recycling process.

-At my company, KI Furniture, we’ve dramatically cut the amount of waste that we produce.
+First of all, At KI Furniture, they’ve dramatically cut the amount of waste that we produce.
 Between 2011 and 2012, we diverted more than 500,000 pounds of waste from landfills and reduced our materials usage by more than 6 percent.

 Innovative materials are also helping manufacturers shrink their carbon footprints in ways that weren’t possible just a few years ago.